solidheron/okaloosa-automatic-radio/README.md

-The current program is designed to efficiently manage and process police radio transmissions.
-Here's a professional description suitable for a GitHub repository:
+Here's an updated and professional description for your GitHub repository, incorporating the additional details about `keywords.py`:

 ---

 ### Overview

 This suite of Python scripts is designed to automate the recording, transcription, and analysis of police radio communications.
-The system is composed of three main components, each responsible for a specific task in the workflow.
+The system is composed of several main components, each responsible for a specific task in the workflow.
 These components are designed to operate independently, allowing them to run concurrently for optimal performance.

 ### Components